Coping With Morning Sickness

 Pregnant women are familiar with morning sickness and have to cope with it.
 There are a number of home remedies that can help in getting rid of nausea with medications.

 Ginger is a popular option used by many women to curb nausea.
 Dried ginger root or candy is a good option.
 There are few or no side effects to eating ginger and it is a good remedy.
+Ginger tea is a refreshing drink that can help morning sickness, it can be enjoyed hot or cold.

 Peppermint oils can also be used to deal with nausea.
 Many women find that inhaling peppermint oil reduced nausea by 50%.
 Citrus fruit and smells have also helped some women to deal with nausea.